tpeterson66/django-todo/README.md

 ```

 You should see a simple to-do application that you can add and remove items from the application.
 Notice the data persists when you exit the application since the values are stored in the database.

+## Disclamier

+This is intended to be educational only and is not intended to provide best practices for production applications.
+Use at your own risk.